Performance Pain and Sports Medicine

 Sciatica is nerve pain that radiates from the low back or hip, through the buttock and down the back of the leg.

-A common cause of back and hip pain, sacroiliac (SI) joint pain can result from too much movement or too little.
+A common cause of back and hip pain, sacroiliac (SI) joint pain can result from too much or too little movement.
 SI joint pain usually affects the low back or buttocks and may travel down the leg.

 First, the team at Performance Pain and Sports Medicine conducts a comprehensive and individualized evaluation, including a medical exam.
 They may also take tests, such as: